English Language and Applied Linguistics

 - All Degrees

-Get advice on which foundation courses are best for you to still be able to join English Language and Applied Linguistics, MA.
+Get advice on which foundation courses are best for you to still study English Language and Applied Linguistics, MA, if you do not meet the minimum requirements in terms of UCAS score, A levels, or English language requirements.

 Entry requirements for this course are normally: * An Honours degree (2:1 or above) in a relevant subject. * Other relevant qualifications and/or experience may be considered.